lowcodeunit/public-web-docs/docs/tutorials/deploying-docusaurus-on-low-code-unit.md

 ![Serial Monitor](/img/screenshots/serial-monitor.png)

-Once you confirm that messages are sending correctly, you can now go to [IoT Ensemble](https://www.iot-ensemble.com/dashboard/) and see your messages in real time.
+Once you confirm that messages are sending correctly, you can now go to [Low Code Unit](https://www.lowcodeunit.com/dashboard/) and see your messages in real time.
 Messages will appear under the "Device Telemetry" section, as shown below:

 ![Iot Ensemble ESP32 Telemetry](/img/screenshots/live-esp32-data.png)